sainikhith/sainikhith.github.io/_posts/2024-01-28-Customer-Segmentation-K-Means.md

 <br>
 # Application <a name="kmeans-application"></a>

-Even those this is a simple solution, based on high-level product areas it will help leaders in the business, and category managers gain a clearer understanding of the customer base.
+Even though this is a simple solution, based on high-level product areas it will help leaders in the business, and category managers gain a clearer understanding of the customer base.

 Tracking these clusters over time would allow the client to more quickly react to dietary trends, and adjust their messaging and inventory accordingly.